 If you have a waterless toilet, you often don't need a large, expensive treatment system for greywater.

-The basic objective is to get the greywater out of the house and into the ground.
+The basic objective is to get the greywater out of the house and into the soil below the surface.
 Simple. |

 |